sst/guide/_chapters/add-the-user-token-to-the-state.md

 ### Create a Logout Button

 We can now use this to display a Logout button once the user logs in.
-Replace the following in the render method.
+Find the following in our `src/App.js`.

 {% highlight javascript %}
 <LinkContainer to="/signup">